Quantum Nonlocality under Latency Constraints

 \section{Discussion}

-Although the violation of Bell inequalities is an extremely well-known phenomenon in physics, taught in undergraduate physics classes and mentioned in every modern textbook on quantum mechanics, we provide an interpretation of Bell inequalities that is not as well appreciated in the literature.
-The central concept that we introduce is a \emph{latency constraint}.
-By setting the latency constraint lower than the speed of light delay between all pairs of parties, the set of inequalities that the parties' correlations must satisfy are exactly Bell inequalities.
-In the multipartite (more than 2) setting,\footnote{Note as mentioned in~\Cref{sec:tau_lc}, we can stay in the two-party setting for multi-step LC games. } by setting the latency constraint a bit higher so that a subset of the parties can communicate, we obtain a new set of inequalities that generalizes Bell inequalities in a very natural way.
-And just like Bell inequalities, these new inequalities are fundamental bounds on local hidden variable theories.
-In other words, \emph{the correlation of classical parties must satisfy these bounds within the specific latency constraint}.
-We saw examples of these bounds in~\Cref{subsec:distributed} and~\Cref{subsec:siso}, as well as quantum violations of these bounds.
+Bell inequality violation is one of the defining phenomena of quantum mechanics, taught in virtually every undergraduate physics curriculum and modern textbook on quantum mechanics.
+In this work, we give a physical interpretation of Bell inequalities by explicitly incorporating spacetime locality into their formulation.
+The core concept that we use is a \emph{latency constraint}.
+By setting the latency constraint sufficiently tight so that no parties can communicate, the inequalities that the parties' correlations must satisfy are exactly Bell inequalities.
+By slightly relaxing the latency constraint so that a subset of the parties can communicate, we obtain a new set of inequalities, LC inequalities, that generalize Bell inequalities in a very natural way.
+Like Bell inequalities, LC inequalities are bounds on local hidden variable theories: the correlations between classical parties must satisfy these bounds within the given latency constraint.
+Through examples of LC inequalities, such as that of the distributed CHSH game and the randomly generated nontrivial game, as well as their quantum violations, we showed that Bell inequality violations are actually a special case of a more general quantum phenomenon in which spacetime locality plays a central role.
+In this sense, our work takes Bell's original insight~\cite{Bell1976LocalBeables} --- that Bell inequalities arise from \emph{locality} and their quantum violations are manifestations of quantum \emph{nonlocality} --- to its natural conclusion.

 \paragraph{Experimental realization}